Incredibly Cheap Microscope

 More subtle observations require slightly higher magnifications.
 Take Photo.9 of a housefly’s leg, for example: it immediately illustrates why arthropods are so named.
 They were once called “joint-legged animals” [3].
 Among the structures visible on the leg, the two small claws on the last tarsomere are especially interesting.
 Together with accompanying pulvilli (not shown here), these allow the insect to climb rough and smooth surfaces.

 Observing water fleas, also known as daphnids, is a memorable experience.
-These small crustaceans Crustacea from the order Cladocera inhabit freshwater environments, including those that dry out periodically.
-They are notable in that their thin chitinous shell, called a carapace, is transparent.
-Consequently, we can easily analyze not only external but also internal structures, for instance in the common water flea Daphnia pulex (Photo.10).
-Their main locomotive organ is the greatly enlarged, branched second pair of antennae.
-The first pair of antennae is reduced and serves sensory functions.
-Like other cladocerans, daphnids have a single compound eye.
-Under higher magnification, one can also see a vestigial nauplius eye.
-The five pairs of thoracic limbs are flattened and located under the carapace — they filter organic matter from the water for food.
-The crustacean’s heart, beating at a high rate, is truly impressive.
+These small crustaceans (Crustacea) from the order Cladocera inhabit freshwater environments, including those that dry out periodically.
+One of their most notable features is a thin, transparent chitinous shell called a carapace.
+This transparency allows us to easily observe not only their external features but also internal structures, as seen in the common water flea Daphnia pulex (Photo 10).
+Their primary organ of locomotion is the greatly enlarged, branched second pair of antennae.
+The first pair is reduced and serves a sensory role.
+Like other cladocerans, daphnids have a single compound eye, and under higher magnification, a vestigial nauplius eye can also be seen.
+The five pairs of flattened thoracic limbs, located beneath the carapace, are used to filter organic matter from the water for feeding.
+One of the most striking features is the heart, which beats rapidly and is clearly visible through the transparent shell.

-Interestingly, daphnids can reproduce via parthenogenesis.
-Under favorable conditions, they produce eggs that develop without fertilization — these are known as summer eggs.
-They grow within a brood chamber under the carapace and hatch into subsequent parthenogenetic generations of females.
-Much smaller males appear only sporadically, especially before winter.
-They fertilize the so-called winter eggs, which can withstand harsh conditions so that new generations of females can develop in spring.
-This phenomenon is called heterogony [4].
+Interestingly, daphnids are capable of reproducing through parthenogenesis.
+Under favorable conditions, they produce eggs that develop without fertilization.
+These are known as summer eggs and grow within a brood chamber beneath the carapace, hatching into successive generations of parthenogenetic females.
+Much smaller males appear only occasionally, typically before winter.
+They fertilize what are known as winter eggs, which are resistant to harsh conditions and allow new generations of females to emerge in the spring.
+This reproductive strategy is called heterogony [4].

 Exploring the detailed body structure of small animals does not exhaust the possibilities of this microscope.
 It can also be used to observe both plant and animal cells.

-Preparing a sample from onion epidermis is particularly simple.
-The natural (unstained) tissue is almost transparent, so typically only the structure of the epidermal cells is visible (Photo.11A).
-To improve contrast, appropriate stains can be used — such as eosin, safranin, crystal violet, or other compounds that bind to specific cellular components.
-As a result, the image in Photo.11B is much more defined, and the dark-stained nuclei are clearly visible.
-Nearly the entire volume of each cell is occupied by a single vacuole, while the pink cytoplasm is confined to the cell’s periphery.
-One can even attempt to observe plasmolysis by placing the cells in a hypertonic solution [5].
+Preparing a sample from onion epidermis is especially easy.
+The natural, unstained tissue is nearly transparent, so usually only the outlines of the epidermal cells are visible (Photo 11A).
+To enhance contrast, stains such as eosin, safranin, crystal violet, or other compounds that bind to specific cell structures can be used.
+As a result, the image in Photo 11B appears much clearer, and the dark-stained nuclei are easy to spot.
+Most of each cell’s volume is taken up by a single large vacuole, while the pink cytoplasm is pressed against the cell wall.
+You can even try observing plasmolysis by placing the cells in a hypertonic solution [5].

 Even at relatively low magnifications, one can make interesting observations of algal cells, such as those of Spirogyra (Photo.12).
 Inside the filamentous cells, you can readily see the green, helical structures, which are, of course, chloroplasts.